Production notes

 Tested in CI on every build:

 forced-colors;Known gaps and pending work.
-Manual screen-reader walkthroughs in NVDA, JAWS, and VoiceOver are pending.
-Manual zoom audits at 200% and 400% are pending.
-Cross-browser audits in Firefox and Safari are pending.
+Manual screen-reader walkthroughs in NVDA, JAWS, and VoiceOver are still pending; the automated checks above approximate but do not replace them.
+Manual zoom audits with real browser magnification at 200% and 400% are pending, though automated reflow at a 320 px viewport passes.
+The automated Playwright suite runs in Chromium, Firefox, and WebKit (Safari's engine).
 The exhibit is not yet certified against WCAG 2.2 AA; what is published here is the test surface a build cannot ship without.

 Accessibility issues are taken seriously.
 Report bugs at contact@benlei.org or open an issue at github.com/leibenjamin/response-option-fit/issues, and please include browser, device, assistive technology, and reproduction steps.

 Context: the exhibit wants a transparent local settings surface without collecting accounts or behavioral data.
-Decision: save only the settings opt-in state in this release, and save it locally in the browser after explicit consent.
-Workbench progress is deliberately not persisted yet.
-Consequences: the privacy posture stays simple, there is no account surface to secure, and export/import remains possible for stored local data.
-Alternatives considered: automatic local saving, progress persistence, cloud sync, account-based persistence.
+Decision: save the settings opt-in state and walk visit history only after explicit consent through the Remember toggle.
+Consequences: the default user gets in-memory progress only; opted-in users get a compact map drawer that fills in across visits; export/import remains possible for stored local data.
+Alternatives considered: automatic local saving, cloud sync, account-based persistence, and analytics-backed progress tracking.
 Those would buy convenience at the cost of a very different data story.

 Context: early taxonomies often drift toward every familiar survey pathology, whether or not it belongs at the response-option layer.
 Decision: remove scale anchoring from the core six and replace it with forced precision.
 Consequences: the taxonomy gets sharper about response-option fit and less diffuse about general scale design.
 Alternatives considered: keeping both, merging them, or leaving scale anchoring in as a "classic."
 Forced precision earns the slot because it is easier to show in worked option sets and closer to the exhibit's central claim about failure before analysis.